yaroslav-skyba/rozetka/README.md

 # **Rozetka**

 **Concept:**
-- A prototype of an online shopping service.
+- A prototype of online shopping service.

 **Key features:**
 - UUIDs for front-end and Ids for back-end